JoePShoulak/server/README.md

 This is a program I'm writing for school that will be a server that can be accessed via the command line where the argument is a word the server returns its definition.

 ## Usage ##
-The server currently searches through Fibonacci numbers with efficieny of O(log n)
+The server currently searches through Fibonacci numbers with efficiency of O(log n)

 ```
 $ ruby server.rb